opnfv/functest/docs/testing/user/userguide/test_details.rst

 Healthcheck tests
 ^^^^^^^^^^^^^^^^^
-In Danube, healthcheck tests have been refactored and rely on SNAPS, an OPNFV middleware project.
+Since Danube, healthcheck tests have been refactored and rely on SNAPS, an OPNFV middleware project.

 SNAPS stands for "SDN/NFV Application development Platform and Stack".